adamcw/wordle-trie-packing/README.md

 We can similarly do 3-gram with two letters and three letters, a 4-gram with one letter and four letters, and finally a 5-gram.

-A 5-gram simply replaces every word with a 24 bit number representing it, this is one bit less expensive per word than encoding each character individually as five bits.
+A 5-gram simply replaces every word with a 24 bit number representing it; this is one bit less expensive per word than encoding each character individually as five bits.
 Notably, this also seems to compress substantially better than the bitpacking we did in Lesson 3.